-Drainfield sizing in Washington State is based on trench, or bed, bottom area only, except where total annual recharge is less than 12 inches per year.
+Drainfield sizing in Washington State is based on trench, or bed, bottom area only.
 Sidewall infiltration, while it is an acknowledged element of SSAS function, is not considered in terms of drainfield sizing.

 - 3.5.1.
-Determine the total primary drainfield area required by dividing the daily design flow (in gallons) by the hydraulic loading rate, which varies according to Soil Type (See WAC 246-272A-0234).
+Determine the total primary drainfield area required by dividing the daily design flow (in gallons) by the hydraulic loading rate, which varies according to Soil Type (See NETCHD Regulation 01-2007 Section 16).
 This will also be the process for determining the total reserve area needed. - 3.5.2.
 Once the primary drainfield area required is determined (square feet of trench or bed bottom area) the total length of trenches or beds can be determined.
 The lineal amount of gravelless distribution product required to provide the total drainfield area depends on the amount of bottom area infiltrative surface area per lineal foot provided by the gravelless distribution product (see Table 3). - 3.5.3.
 To determine the total length of trenches or beds required divide the total square footage of drainfield required by the amount of infiltrative area per lineal foot of the type of drainfield material selected.
-For the purpose of drainfield sizing, the following information notes on how the infiltrative area per lineal foot of pipe or gravelless product is calculated for each type of gravelless distribution product:
+For the purpose of drainfield sizing, the following information notes on how the infiltrative area per lineal foot of pipe or gravelless product is calculated for each type of gravelless distribution product: - 3.5.3.1.

-- 3.5.3.1.
 Single-pipe gravelless distribution products - equivalent to the outside diameter of the pipe. - 3.5.3.2.
 Multiple-pipe gravelless distribution products - equivalent to the outside dimensional width of the bottom layer of pipe bundle(s) in contact with the bottom of the trench or bed. - 3.5.3.3.
-Gravelless chamber drainfields / sizing standard - equivalent to the outside dimensional width of the chamber in contact with the bottom of the trench or bed.
-See the Registered On-site Distribution Products section of the current List of Registered On-site Treatment and Distribution Products for gravelless chamber product external dimensions sizing information. - Sizing Alternative A (more conservative than the sizing standard): equivalent to the actual exposed interior dimensional width of the chamber at the trench or bed bottom, not the exterior dimension, nominal size or product marketing description. - Sizing Alternative B (less conservative than the sizing standard): equivalent to the bottom width of trench or bed.
-The outside dimensional width of the chamber in contact with the bottom of the trench or bed must measure at least 90% of the trench or bed width (see Table 4). - 3.5.3.4.
+Gravelless chamber drainfields- equivalent to the outside dimensional width of the chamber in contact with the bottom of the trench or bed.
+See the Registered On-site Distribution Products section of the current List of Registered On-site Treatment and Distribution Products for gravelless chamber product external dimensions sizing information. - 3.5.3.4.
 Gravel substitute drainfields equivalent to the width of bottom of the trench or bed covered by the gravel substitute. - 3.5.3.5.
 Geocomposite drainfields equivalent to the outside dimensions of the bundle(s) in contact with the bottom of the trench or bed.
 If a sand layer is required between the geocomposite and the infiltrative surface at the bottom of the trench or bed, by the manufacturer, the infiltrative area per lineal foot is equal to the outside bottom dimensions of the bundle(s) in contact with the sand layer.